Albertine Park

 Peace and quiet in Brussels Park

-In fact, the Grand Place’s gorgeous architecture and history put it on the map as a UNESCO World Heritage site.
-Unsurprising, considering most buildings date back to the 17th century –
+In fact, the Grand Place’s architectural beauty and history put it on the map as a UNESCO World Heritage site.
+Unsurprising, considering most buildings int his part of the city center date back to the 17th century.

 Manneken Pis street art